-Sober living is an alcohol and drug-free environment designed for people recovering from an addiction.
-This typically takes place in residential homes and is also known as “halfway houses.”
-These homes are transitional spaces for people recently completing treatment or seeking an outpatient program.
-Sober living homes provide a safe, encouraging, and supportive environment for recovery away from temptation and stressors.
+Sober living is an alcohol and drug-free environment designed for young men recovering from an addiction.
+Sober living programs occur in residential homes instead of treatment facilities.
+These homes are transitional spaces for people recently completing treatment or participating in an outpatient program.
+Sober living homes provide a safe, encouraging, and supportive environment for recovery away from triggers, temptations, and stressors.

 Benefits of Sober Living Near Orange County